 Congratulations!
-If you have taken on the position of Safety Mentor, it is because you are working with your Troop's Safety Officer and/or your unit's well -being is very important to you.
+If you were elected by your peers or chosen for the leadership position of Safety Officer, it is because you are perceived to be a scout who is responsible, mature, dependable, and safety-minded by your leaders and fellow Scouts.
 Safety is the number one priority for the Narragansett Council BSA.
-This new focus and leadership positions of responsibility was created and developed here in the Narragansett Council to bring Scouting safety to the forefront of everyone's mind, beginning with our youth leadership....and beginning with you as their mentor!
+This new leadership position of responsibility was created and developed here in the Narragansett Council to bring Scouting safety to the forefront of everyone's mind, beginning with our youth leadership....beginning with you!